ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: pre}

 6. Set the cluster as the context for this session.
 Complete these configuration steps every time that you work with your cluster.
-The following command sets the context by downloading and adding the `kubeconfig` file for your cluster to your existing `kubeconfig` file in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
+The following command sets the context by downloading and adding the `kubeconfig` file for your cluster to your existing `kubeconfig` file in `~/.kube/config` (`<user_profile>/.kube/config` in Windows) or the first file in the `KUBECONFIG` environment variable.
     ```
     ibmcloud ks cluster config --cluster <cluster_name_or_ID>
     ```